Informo/specs/content/information-distribution/source.md

   publication of articles in this language (and variant).
 This map **must** contain at least one element.
 More information on localised sub-sources and examples are available [below]({{<ref "#localisation">}}).
+* `keys` is a map associating a public key to the algorithm used in order to generate a signature with this key.
 * `prevUser` is a map using the following structure:

 | Parameter   | Type     | Req. | Description                                                                                                                                                                                                                                                                                                            |